 Alternatively, you can download plain 7-Zip archive of the DLLs and associated LIBs and headers.
-Sources are available via Bitbucket repository.
+Sources are available from GitHub and Bitbucket.
 C++ code and binaries are distributed under BSD license.

 After downloading the library, your first step is to include the header: